 - Improve Home Security.
 Adding hard-wired smoke detectors, security systems, and deadbolts to your home may save you some money.

 - Carefully Choose your Dog Breed.
 Some dog breeds have a reputation for being aggressive.
-Some insurance companies have a list of dog breeds that will increase your homeowner’s insurance premium.
+Many insurance companies are uncomfortable with these breeds, even though your dog may be great with strangers.
+Contact your agent for more information, as guidelines vary by insurance company.

 - Eliminate Safety Hazards.
 Trampolines, tree houses, pools, and other recreational items can increase your homeowner’s insurance premiums.